Archos Generation 5: 105

 The Archos 105 is a flash-based PMP with a 1.8 in OLED display that is capable of WMV playback.
 The player is currently available in a 2 GB capacity.

 Features

 DVR Station

-The optional DVR station plays back video in DVD quality resolution through the composite, S-video, RGB or YPbPr video outputs with the audio in stereo or 5.1 surround sound through the SPDIF output.
-An external harddrive can be attached to the DVR station via a USB hub to increase the storage capacity.
-The DVR feature has an infrared emitter that can control many different brands of TV's, cable boxes, and satellite boxes.
+The optional DVR station plays back video in DVD-quality resolution through the composite, S-video, RGB or YPbPr video outputs with the audio in stereo or 5.1 surround sound through the S/PDIF output.
+An external hard drive can be attached to the DVR station via a USB hub to increase the storage capacity.
+The DVR feature has an infrared emitter that can control many different brands of TVs, cable boxes, and satellite boxes.
 An online TV guide can show scheduled broadcasts which you can set to be downloaded and viewed at a later time.
-The DVR station also comes with a qwerty remote control to surf the web or to use the TV Program Guide directly on a TV screen.
+The DVR station also comes with a QWERTY remote control to surf the web or to use the TV Program Guide directly on a TV screen.
 Note: The online TV guide service has been discontinued in North America.